-Even the best laid plans can go awry.
+Even the best-laid plans can go awry.
 You might have checked the weather, but there’s no accounting for what might happen.
 That’s why it’s so essential to have a contingency plan in place in case of unexpected weather conditions.

 3. Set-Up a Gazebo or Awning

 If you do experience some bad weather, then it pays to have somewhere for guests to take shelter.
-Even if the weather is fine and there’s no signs of rain or wind, an awning can provide a great place to have food tables and some low lighting set-up, as it will add to the ambiance of the night.
+Even if the weather is fine and there are no signs of rain or wind, an awning can provide a great place to have food tables and some low lighting set-up, as it will add to the ambiance of the night.

 4. Decide on Your Budget